NATIONAL UROLOGY MEDICAL MANAGEMENT GROUP FORMED WITH PRIVATE EQUITY

 To increase the scale of their organizations, even large medical groups have their limits as to what they can do based on their own finances and business management resources.
 Private equity firms can provide support in both of those areas of need and others for physician practices and other healthcare provider organizations seeking to grow their patient volume by offering more services in a wider geographic area.
 Private equity can boost this growth organizationally and financially with the goal of eventually selling them off and repeating the cycle.

-Hospitals and health systems have been acquired by private equity firms but the scope and complexity of running them can be daunting even for the savviest private equity ventures.
+Private equity firms have acquired hospitals and health systems but the scope and complexity of running them can be daunting even for the savviest private equity enterprises and their strategic management teams.
 They require very large sums of financial and staff resources at the onset then typically require more to stay competitive.

 Medical group practices like TUG, IMP and Solaris Health are much easier for them to profitably engage with.
 It also helps when they are centered in a specific medical specialty like urology.
 There are roughly 12,500 urologists in the United States and by bringing clusters of them into a single organization economies of scale are brought to bear plus significant reimbursement leverage against payers is created.